juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 </div>
 </li>

 A 7 Segment display is another alternative display.
 It is essentially 7 leds.
 It also adds a buzzer speaker.
 Another name for a dice roller project is "portable random number generator".
+With 7 segment displays, You can add even more digits to your number display.

 </div>
 </div>